-While each of us may have different desserts come to mind when we think about autumn, we can all agree that a pumpkin dessert would be somewhere near the top of most everybody’s list — especially pumpkin pie.
+While each of us may have different desserts come to mind when we think about autumn, we can all agree that a pumpkin dessert would be somewhere near the top of most everybody's list — especially pumpkin pie.
 (What Thanksgiving table would be complete without it?)
 But if you take a look at the recipe on the back of the pumpkin puree can, one slice of pie serves up a whopping 20 grams of sugar, which will wreck your daily allowance.
 According to the American Heart Association, the maximum amount of added sugars you should consume in a day is 25 grams for women and 38 grams for men.
+(For the record, "added sugar" refers to sugars put in foods during preparation or processing, as opposed to naturally occurring sugars such as those found in fruit or milk.)

 Video of the Day